 Myth #5: There isn’t enough fair trade coffee available.

 Quite the opposite, actually!
 Supply of Fair Trade Certified coffee is abundant; it’s just a matter of needing buyers.
 In 2018, Fair Trade USA certified 176 million pounds of Fair Trade Certified coffee and there are more than 800,000 coffee farmers in the fair trade system, yet only 35 percent of available production was sold on fair trade terms.

 The movement to source more sustainable coffee is being led in large part through the Sustainable Coffee Challenge, an industry-wide initiative to make coffee the world’s first 100 percent sustainable commodity.
 Target has committed to converting all of its Archer Farms brand coffee to fair trade by 2022, while, two more retailers recently made big commitments: Albertsons announced their O Organics coffees will be Fair Trade Certified, and Williams Sonoma shared that they will transition 100 percent of their branded coffees to fair trade in coming years.
 More than 100 companies in retail, food service, and beyond have stepped up to make similar commitments.
 Together, these will help to increase market access for farmers looking to sell their coffee on sustainable terms.
 For coffee drinkers, it means greater availability of fair trade goods and better communications about the impacts of the model.

 So, what does all this mean for you?
-If you’re a coffee drinker, seek the seal on your coffee.
+If you’re a coffee drinker, look for our label on your coffee.
 Fair Trade Certified coffee is available at every major grocery store in the country, so shop where you can find it and request it where you can’t.
-You can also help spread the word by signing this Change.org petition to end the humanitarian crisis in the coffee industry.
-It’s a simple yet powerful way to ask the coffee industry to pay their farmers adequately using solutions such as fair trade.

 Together, and only together, we can set a change into motion.